simplyblock-io/ebs-volume-usage-exporter/README.md

 The collector is provided as a ready-to-use helm chart which uses the default python image to execute the collector script.

 To deploy the helm chart, a few values need to be configured in the `values.yaml` file.
-Therefore, the following information need to be available:
+Therefore, the following information needs to be available:

-  - Amazon EKS cluster with cluster admin privilege
+  - Amazon EKS cluster with cluster-admin privilege
   - S3 bucket

 First, we need to create the necessary secret.
 To create it you need a `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`.
 The following permissions are required: